logo

 [ADVERTISEMENT]

 Their colorful feathers are used in many African rituals.
-Historically, it's been said that some African Tribes consider these birds as symbols of peace.
+Historically, it has been said that some African tribes consider these birds symbols of peace.

-Kings and chieftains of tribes will sacrifice a Lilac-breasted Roller to celebrate the end of war.
+Kings and chieftains of tribes will sacrifice a Lilac-breasted Roller to celebrate the end of a war.

 Photo Courtesy of Steve Wilson / CC BY-SA 2.0